British Invasion: Beatlemania

-In October 1963, the first newspaper articles about the frenzy in England surrounding the Beatles appeared nationally in the U.S. The Beatles' November 4 Royal Variety Performance in front of the Queen Mother sparked music industry and media interest in the group.
-During November, a number of major US print outlets and two network television evening programs published and broadcast stories on the phenomenon that became known as "Beatlemania".
+In October 1963, the first newspaper articles about the frenzy in England surrounding the Beatles appeared nationally in the US.
+The Beatles' 4 November Royal Variety Performance in front of the Queen Mother sparked music industry and media interest in the group.
+During November, a number of major American print outlets and two network television evening programs published and broadcast stories on the phenomenon that became known as "Beatlemania".

 On 10 December, CBS Evening News anchor Walter Cronkite, looking for something positive to report, re-ran a Beatlemania story that originally aired on the 22 November edition of the CBS Morning News with Mike Wallace but was shelved that night because of the assassination of US President John Kennedy.
 After seeing the report, 15-year-old Marsha Albert of Silver Spring, Maryland, wrote a letter the following day to disc jockey Carroll James at radio station WWDC asking, "Why can't we have music like that here in America?"

 On 17 December, James had Miss Albert introduce "I Want to Hold Your Hand" live on the air.
 WWDC's phones lit up, and Washington, D.C., area record stores were flooded with requests for a record they did not have in stock.
-James sent the record to other disc jockeys around the country sparking similar reaction.
+James sent the record to other disc jockeys around the country, sparking similar reaction.
 On 26 December, Capitol Records released the record three weeks ahead of schedule.
-The release of the record during a time when teenagers were on vacation helped spread Beatlemania in the U.S. On 29 December, The Baltimore Sun, reflecting the dismissive view of most adults, editorialised, "America had better take thought as to how it will deal with the invasion.
+The release of the record during a time when teenagers were on vacation helped spread Beatlemania in the US.
+On 29 December, The Baltimore Sun, reflecting the dismissive view of most adults, editorialised, "America had better take thought as to how it will deal with the invasion.
 Indeed a restrained 'Beatles go home' might be just the thing."
 In the next year alone, the Beatles would have thirty different listings on the Hot 100.